Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ## Structural Plane

-Everneed is built using Bootstrap, with Code Institute's Boutique Ado e-commerce project as its foundation.
+Button mashers is built using Bootstrap, with Code Institute's Boutique Ado e-commerce project as its foundation.
 However, I picked apart the structure and styling to fit my own vision and changed quite a bit of the code.
 In particular I simplified the navbar and made the delivery banner a dropdown source of information, as is common with many modern e-commerce applications.
 Icons were sourced from Fontawesome and Flaticon through the wireframing process in Figma.
 The typography was chosen to give a clean, strong reading experience for the user.
-The Everneed icon was used as the Favicon.
+The Button mashers icon was used as the Favicon.
 This is also repeated through the newsletter email.

 A dashed forest green 2px border is used for form fields throughout the project to replace browsers default blue highlight.
 Form validation has been left with it's original styling as no change was needed.
 Bootstrap allowed for easy transition between screen sizes as many ecommerce purchases are made using our mobiles, so this was a priority focus.
 Bootstrap components such as forms, an accordion section and a product carousel raised the spec of the project, to give it a professional finish.